-Acquisition.
-On March 7, 2014, the Company acquired Software Advice, Inc., ("Software Advice"), a privately-owned company based in Austin, Texas with 120 employees.
+In March 2014, the Company acquired Software Advice, Inc., ("Software Advice"), a privately-owned company based in Austin, Texas with 120 employees.
 Software Advice assists customers with software purchases.
 At closing, the Company paid \$103.2 million in cash for 100% of the outstanding shares of Software Advice.
 The Company is also obligated to pay up to an additional \$31.9 million in cash related to the acquisition.
 This includes \$13.5 million placed in escrow as security for potential losses.
 Release of the escrowed funds is also subject to the achievement of certain employment conditions.
 The escrow amount is considered restricted cash and is recorded in Other Assets in the Condensed Consolidated Balance Sheets.
-An additional \$18.4 million is payable contingent on the achievement of certain employment conditions.
+An additional \$18.4 million is also payable contingent on the achievement of certain employment conditions.
 This amount is also subject to any indemnified losses in excess of the escrowed funds.
-The \$31.9 million will be expensed ratably (adjusted for any indemnified losses) over the required service periods of the relevant employees (two years) and recorded in Acquisition and integration charges in the Condensed Consolidated Statements of Operations.
+The \$31.9 million obligation (adjusted for any indemnified losses) will be recognized as compensation expense over the two-year service period of the relevant employees in Acquisition and integration charges in the Condensed Consolidated Statements of Operations.
 If the employment conditions are not met, any expense previously accrued will be reversed in the period employment terminates.

-The Company's financial statements include the operating results of Software Advice beginning with the date of acquisition, which were not material to the Company's first quarter 2014 operating results.
-Had the Company acquired Software Advice on January 1, 2012, the impact to the Company's operating results for prior periods would not have been material, and as a result pro forma financial information for prior periods has not been presented.
-The Company recorded \$3.4 million of pre-tax acquisition and integration charges in the first quarter of 2014, which are classified in Acquisition and integration charges in the Condensed Consolidated Statements of Operations.
+The Company's financial statements include the operating results of these businesses beginning from their respective dates of acquisition.
+The operating results of these businesses were not material to the Company's consolidated and segment operating results for the three and nine month periods ending September 30, 2014.
+Had the Company acquired these businesses in prior periods the impact to the Company's operating results for prior periods would not have been material, and as a result pro forma financial information for prior periods has not been presented.
+The Company recorded \$6.0 million and \$16.0 million of pre-tax acquisition and integration charges in the three and nine months ended September 30, 2014, respectively, which are classified in Acquisition and integration charges in the Condensed Consolidated Statements of Operations.
 Included in these charges are legal, consulting, retention, severance, and other direct acquisition and integration costs.